 The purpose of this course is to analyze indepth, using analyses of extant institutional constructs, the potential for deriving policy recommendations and designing research to motivate more efficient provision of health care by individual facilities.
 The emphasis will be on identifying gaps in incentives and organizational structures which lead to suboptimal facility behavior in the cost containment and quality areas.
-PREREQUISITES: MN 3140, MN 3650, MN 4650 and MN 4651.
+PREREQUISITES: MN 4650 and MN 4651.

 MN 4761 Manpower Economics II (4-0).
-An application of the theoretical exposure in MN 3760.
-Recent applications of economic analysis to manpower, personnel, and training problems.
-Topics include econometric models of enlistment supply, reenlistment supply, earnings, equations; alternative retirement systems; alternative compensation systems.
+A continuation and application of theoretical development in MN 3760.
+Recent applications of economic analysis to manpower, personnel, and training problems are studied.
+Typical topics include accession, supply models, turnover and retention models, alternative retirement systems, civilian earnings effects of military employment, alternative compensation systems, career mix, and billet cost estimation.
 PREREQUISITE: MN 3760.